I studied nine million reviews left for 198,000 businesses on the Trustpilot UK website to reveal how some businesses are deceiving consumers.

 132 reviews flagged | 100% negative | 0% positive

-Some businesses are so keen to flag negative reviews they make little or no effort to determine whether the review is even in breach of Trustpilot’s guidelines.
-They flag every negative review and leave it up to Trustpilot to determine whether the review is, in fact, in violation.
+Some businesses are so keen to flag negative reviews they make little or no effort to determine whether the review was even in breach of Trustpilot’s guidelines.
+They simply flag every negative review and leave it up to Trustpilot to determine whether the review was, in fact, in violation.

-Most people are now aware that companies can buy fake online reviews to enhance their online profile.
+Most people are aware that some companies buy fake online reviews to enhance their online profile.
 There have been several recent high-profile stories in the media highlighting this issue calling on Trustpilot to take action.